 It was a great five day Northern Ireland road trip with some amazing food and gorgeous scenery.
 If you have the time, I would recommend taking a week to drive the route for a more relaxed trip.
-Second time around I love Northern Ireland even more than the first and will definitely be back.
+The second time around I love Northern Ireland even more than the first and will definitely be back.

 Thanks to Tourism Ireland for hosting A Lovely Planet on the perfect Northern Ireland road trip.